Recurrent Pregnancy Loss

 Sadly, early pregnancy loss is a very common occurrence.
-The majority of the time, miscarriage is caused by random genetic errors that do not allow fetal development, but are not so great to prevent a placenta from developing.
-Given the placenta is the source of all the hormones the woman feels pregnant and has positive tests for pregnancy, but without fetal development the placenta eventually fails and menstrual bleeding follows.
+The majority of the time, miscarriage is caused by random genetic errors that do not allow fetal development but are not so great to prevent a placenta from developing.
+Given the placenta is the source of all the hormones the woman feels pregnant and has positive tests for pregnancy, but without fetal development, the placenta eventually fails and menstrual bleeding follows.

 Recurrent pregnancy loss is defined as two or more failed clinical pregnancies.
 This disorder does have a protocol for evaluation including assessment of ovarian reserve, uterine anatomy, parental chromosomal analysis, antiphospholipid syndrome, and screens for thyroid and prolactin disorders.
 The evaluation can usually be completed within one menstrual month and specific treatments are available.

 The likelihood of a clinical miscarriage varies between 7% and 35% depending on whether the mother is in her 3rd or 5th decade.
 The anguish of a miscarriage is amplified when this becomes a recurrent occurrence.
 While most miscarriages are chromosomally abnormal it is recommended that after two consecutive losses an evaluation for causes of recurrent pregnancy loss be undertaken.
-The evaluation focuses on anatomical, hormonal, chromosomal, environmental, and well established immunologic causes.
+The evaluation focuses on anatomical, hormonal, chromosomal, environmental, and well-established immunologic causes.

 We offer expertise in the treatment of surgical and hormonal causes of recurrent miscarriage.
 Various medical treatments are available for immunologic causes of pregnancy loss.
 These include heparin, low molecular weight heparin, glucocorticoids, and lipid in fuscous.
 When either the husband or wife carries a translocation, in vitro fertilization with an embryo biopsy can help to exclude the implantation of an embryo with an unbalanced amount of chromosomal material.
-Even in cases of random chromosomal errors in vitro fertilization with embryo biopsy may dramatically lesson the likelihood of experiencing another miscarriage.
-Education and compassionate counseling is available for all couples with recurrent pregnancy losses.
+Even in cases of random chromosomal errors in vitro fertilization with embryo biopsy may dramatically lessen the likelihood of experiencing another miscarriage.
+Education and compassionate counseling are available for all couples with recurrent pregnancy losses.

-Learn More about Ohio Reproductive Medicine
+Learn More About Ohio Reproductive Medicine

 If you would like to learn more information about Ohio Reproductive Medicine and recurrent pregnancy loss, then do not hesitate to contact our team.
 We will answer all of your questions about our treatments and investigate the root cause of your own pregnancy loss.
 With this information, we are able to create a comprehensive plan that is tailored to your individual needs.